 Injunctions are useful when a third party owes your debtor money.
 These are called reach and apply actions.
 In essence, the injunction requires the third party to pay you directly, thereby cutting the debtor out of the loop.
-You need Attorney Alan M.Cohen to navigate the waters to obtain a reach and apply injunction.
+You need the Law Offices of Alan M.Cohen LLC to navigate the waters to obtain a reach and apply injunction.

 In the Newswire story, we successfully used a reach and apply injunction to prevent third parties from directly paying Dr. Deadbeat: